Theoriz/GenUI/README.md

 # GenUI
-Automatic OSC Control for Unity
+Automatic OSC Control for Unity.

 This plugins allows you to simply create a UI for your application, exposing script sliders, inputfield and method.
 This UI is also fully controllable via OSC.

 ![Demo](https://github.com/Theoriz/GenUI-Demo/blob/master/gif/genui.gif)